Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 "caution juice atom organ advance problem want pledge someone senior holiday very/0";
 ```

-If you would like to create another account for usage on the AXIACoin chain using the same seed, you can change the number at the end of the string above.
+If you would like to create another account for usage on the AXIA chain using the same seed, you can change the number at the end of the string above.
 For example, `/1`, `/2`, and `/3` will all create different derived accounts.

 You can use any letters or numbers in the derivation path as long as they make sense to you; they do not have to follow any specific pattern.
 You may also combine multiple derivations in your path, as well.
-For instance, `//bill//account//1` and `//john/axiasolar/initial` are both valid.
+For instance, `//bill//account//1` and `//john/AXIA/initial` are both valid.
 You will need to know both the seed and the derivation path in order to recreate a derived account, so you should either use a well-defined sequence (e.g. //0, //1, //2...) or be sure to write down any derivation paths you use.

 > It is not possible to generate a derived account without also knowing the derivation path.